dcs-bios/dcs-bios/doc/dashboard.rst

 * When **Enable Lua Console** is checked and the Lua Console has been set up on the :doc:`DCS Connection<dcs-connection>` screen, you can use the web interface to execute arbitrary snippets of Lua code within DCS.

 .. warning::
-    Note that if both of these settings are enabled at the same time, anyone who can access TCP port 5010 on your computer can run arbitrary code on your machine.
-If you do this, make sure your computer is not directly reachable via the internet.
+    Note that if the Lua Console is enabled, anyone who can access TCP port 5010 on your computer can run arbitrary code on your machine.
+If you enable "access over the network" as well, this includes anyone who can directly connect to your computer over the network.
+If you do this, make sure your computer is not directly reachable from the public internet.

 Managing Serial Port Connections
 --------------------------------